 Saint Benedict (born ca. 480, died ca. 540) studied the wisdom of his monastic forebears and added to it the fruits of his own experience.
 Even today we read the lives and sayings of the desert fathers and mothers of Egypt, who were the pioneers of the monastic life and distilled its essential points.
 To their wisdom Saint Benedict added what he had learned about following Christ in community with others, strengthening the individual pursuit of God with the support of other Christians on the same quest.

 Inspired and directed by the teachings of the ancient monastic traditions, Saint Benedict's Rule for Monks is the accumulated and consolidated wisdom from centuries of men and women seeking perfection in God.
-The Rule of Saint Benedict guides the lives of monks: teaching stability of self and community, setting a model of holy life, and serves as a tool for spiritual growth.
+The Rule of Saint Benedict guides the lives of monks: teaching stability of self and community, setting a model of holy life, and serving as a tool for spiritual growth.

-Benedictine candidates join this tradition for three months, living the monastic life to the fullest of their ability, learning from the discipline, growing in their spirituality, and advancing their discernment of God's call to holiness.
-Upon joining the novitiate, they are clothed in the monastic habit, and begin an intensive one-year period of formation into the monastic way of life.
+Benedictine candidates join this tradition for three months, living the monastic life to the fullest of their ability, learning from the discipline, growing in their spirituality, and advancing their discernment of God's Call to Holiness.
+Upon joining the novitiate, they are clothed in the monastic habit and begin an intensive one-year period of formation into the monastic way of life.

 A Faith Community